Teenlife

 Rankings

-There is always a great deal of emphasis on college rankings, but use rankings wisely to begin creating a college list.
-U.S. News Best Colleges is the most popular and widely used.
-You can also try the ETC College Rankings Index from Educate to Career and the Niche College Rankings as a base for beginning research.
+There is always much emphasis on college rankings, but use rankings wisely to create a college list.
+You can try U.S. News Best Colleges or the ETC College Rankings Index from Educate to Career and the Niche College Rankings as a base for beginning research.
 Never rely solely on one set of rankings.
 Use the comparison tools to make a wise college choice.

 Financial aid percentages